Nathaniel-428/GodTierItemFixer/README.md

 # ItemFixer
- An english updated version for ItemFixer
+ An english updated version for ItemFixer that will be 1000 times better than Fionn's